0192ilsjfiasjfewfasdf/lottery-generator/README.md

 # lottery-generator
-This generator allows you to pick quick 6 lottery numbers.
+This console lottery-generator allows you to pick quick 6 lottery numbers randomly.